 Consistent with others in the industry, the company monitors capital based on the gearing ratio.
 This ratio is calculated as total borrowings divided by capital as defined above.
 Total borrowings is calculated as current and non-current borrowings, as shown in the statement of financial position.
 Capital is calculated as equity, as shown in the statement of financial position plus total borrowings.
-The management of the company remains deliberate in the way it funds its growth strategy and given the present economic environment and the general reduction in the cost of capital in the market; management continues to adjust major debts from a bullet repayment structure to that of amortization and lengthening of tenors.
+The management of the company remains deliberate in the way it funds its growth strategy and given the present economic environment and the general reduction in the cost of capital in the market; management continues to adjust major debts from a bullet repayment structure to that of amortization and lengthening of tenure.

-2022 2021
+2023 2022

 \$ \$

-Total borrowings (excluding lease liabilities) 1,268,488,949 36,648,040
+Total borrowings (excluding lease liabilities) 2,009,961,517 1,268,488,949

-Equity and total borrowing 2,039,079,508 355,072,182
+Equity and total borrowings 3,311,818,829 2,039,079,508

-Gearing ratio 62.2% 10.32%
+Gearing ratio 60.69% 62.21%